Helping You Explore the World

 - All students must submit a Consortium Agreement unless you are direct enrolling into a university abroad or are on a Harvard program.
 Consortium agreements are to be filled out by the host American program.

 Office of International Education

 The Office of International Education (OIE) works with undergraduate students who are planning for a significant academic year, term, or summer international experience.

-For questions about financial aid for study abroad, please feel free to be in touch with firstname.lastname@example.org to set up a time to speak with a financial aid officer to review completing their Study Abroad Supplements.
+For additional questions about financial aid for study abroad, please feel free to be in touch with firstname.lastname@example.org to set up a time to speak with a financial aid officer.